public final class MultithreadedContextMappingIterator extends Object implements SequenceIterator

 XPathException- if an error occurs retrieving the next item

-Closing an iterator is important when the data is being "pushed" in another thread.
+(Currently, closing an iterator is important only when the data is being "pushed" in another thread.
 Closing the iterator terminates that thread and means that it needs to do no additional work.
-Indeed, failing to close the iterator may cause the push thread to hang waiting for the buffer to be emptied.
+Indeed, failing to close the iterator may cause the push thread to hang waiting for the buffer to be emptied.)